BYOD? How About CYOD (Choose Your Own Device)?

+Businesses have witnessed a dramatic evolution in mobile computing in recent years.
+Many organizations have transitioned from purchasing and managing mobile devices used by employees (or reimbursing employees after they bought a smartphone or tablet) to a state where staff now elects to bring their own device (BYOD) into the workplace.
+But what about choose your own device (CYOD)?
+In a recent article by CIO Australia, Allan Davies, the CIO at Dematic Asia-Pacific and Tim Dillon, associate vice president at IDC, both pointed out how BYOD not only represents a change in how workers are bringing their own mobile devices into the workplace but how this poses additional risk for the enterprise while creating additional work for IT.
 The good news for IT and LOB professionals is that BYOD doesn't necessarily mean that every personal device that’s brought into the workplace has to be supported by the enterprise.
 A choose your device (CYOD) plan allows the ability to limit the types of hardware employees can use, allowing them to be easily replaced by the company if something were to happen to the device -- while still enabling employees to use their own if they choose.

 Meanwhile, instead of applying mobile device management to lock down an employee’s device and enforcing a command-and-control approach to mobile management, MAM can be used to wipe all enterprise mobile apps and corporate data remotely from a lost or stolen device or when an employee no longer works for a company.
 MAM enables companies to discretely remove proprietary apps and information from a former employee’s device while leaving their personal apps and data alone.